6110-sp24/6110-sp24.github.io/_pages/quizzes.md

 The quiz will be __open-book__: you may use a laptop to access anything on or directly linked to from the course website.
 You may also use any handwritten notes.
 You __may not__ use the broader internet, any search engines, large language models, or other resources.

+There will be a quiz review session during re-lecture time (4-6pm in 26-322) on Wednesday, March 13.

 ## Quiz 2

 Quiz 2 will be held during class time on __Friday, May 3__ at our usual classroom (32-124).
 More information about Quiz 2 will be posted later.